2-8 NOVEMBER 2020

 Milano Design Film Festival Greece & Cyprus, directed by Annie Markitanis, is meant to establish an annual appointment with Cinema and Design in Athens, expanding MDFF’s successful concept and format through a series of future stopovers around Greece and Cyprus.

 A festival that investigates our current reality and contemporary living in all its forms, presenting a variety of points of view and projects, and explaining what projecting our lives means — in the near and distant future.
 The event projects ways of building, inhabiting, and experiencing cities, as well as delves into the relationship between man and nature.
-MDFF Greece — Athens explores and explains the different dimensions and expressions of such key themes as Architecture, Design, Sustainability, Artificial Intelligence, Urban Life, Biography, Art, and the Art of Thinking.
+MDFF Greece — Athens explores and explains the different dimensions and expressions of such key themes as Architecture, Design, Sustainability, Artificial Intelligence, Urban Life, Biography, Man & Nature, and the Art of Thinking.

 Following the notion “Learning by Watching,” the Event relies on the prominence and potential of the cinematic language in our digital era.
 The unique ability of cinema as the Seventh Art to inform, investigate, educate, entertain, engage, and bring together viewers from all walks of life.
 An event addressed to a wide range of audiences, from specialized professionals to those who consider a festival a pleasant and unique opportunity to get to know the world of design through cinema or, vice versa, to discover cinema as a tool for describing architecture and design.